Budweiser Budvar Brewery: Production

 Budweiser Budvar beer is produced in the brewery at České Budějovice, drawing artesian water from wells beneath it, with Moravian barley and Saaz hops, known as a noble hop variety, from the Žatec region.
 It is matured for a minimum of 90 days, contrasted with 72 hours of lagering (maturation) for mass-market beers.
 In 2004, the European Union awarded Budweiser Budvar Protected Geographical Indication status.
 Budweiser is the brewery's "signature product" and a "symbol of national pride".
 The drinks reviewer Michael Jackson said the following of the company's lager in 2002:Budweiser Budvar is a great beer because it has great raw materials and great brewers.
 They produce it in a slow and painstaking way.
 Its integrity is best served by its being produced in its town of origin, in a region with pride in its beer.
-In 1990, the company brewed 450,000 hectolitres of beer a year and exported to 18 countries; in 2013, 1.42 million hectolitres and 66 countries; and in 2015, 1.6 million hectolitres and 76 countries, respectively.
-It is the most bought foreign beer in Germany, selling approximately 290,000 hectolitres in 2016, and the best selling Czech beer in the United Kingdom.
+In 1990, the company brewed 450,000 hectolitres (59,000 cu. yd.) of beer a year and exported to 18 countries; in 2013, 1.42 million hectolitres (185,000 cu. yd.) and 66 countries; and in 2015, 1.6 million hectolitres (210,000 cu. yd.) and 76 countries, respectively.
+It is the most bought foreign beer in Germany, selling approximately 290,000 hectolitres (38,000 cu. yd.) in 2016, and the best selling Czech beer in the United Kingdom.

 Trademark dispute

 Budweiser Budvar Brewery and the American brewery Anheuser-Busch have been engaged in an ongoing trademark dispute over the name Budweiser since the start of the 20th century.
 In 1939, only one week before the German occupation of Czechoslovakia, Budweiser Budvar agreed to concede exclusive rights to the American brewery in the United States area.
 During World War II and the Cold War, Budweiser Budvar was unable to compete with then independent Anheuser-Busch.
-In 1994, then CEO of Budweiser Budvar Jiří Boček decided not to sign a trademark agreement with the American brewery to divide their territory across the world.
+In 1994, then CEO of Budweiser Budvar, Jiří Boček, decided not to sign a trademark agreement with the American brewery to divide their territory across the world.
 On 29 July 2010, Anheuser-Busch lost its last-instance appeal in the European Court of Justice, meaning it may not register the name Budweiser as a European Union trademark for beer.

 Consequently Budweiser Budvar beer is imported as "Czechvar" in Brazil, Canada, Mexico, Panama, Peru, Philippines and the United States and Anheuser-Busch sells its beer as "Bud" in most of the European Union.